-The IJMS aims to provide all authors with an efficient, unbiased, fair and consistent editorial process.
+The IJMS aims to provide all authors with an efficient, unbiased, fair, and consistent editorial process.
 Submitted manuscripts will be evaluated by the Scientific Editor for fulfilling the IJMS requirements.
-Then they will be assigned to a member of the Editorial Board (usually an Associate Editor).
-The Associate Editor with his team of Student Editors will assess the manuscript to determine whether it is within the scope of the Journal, the quality of the data presented, and the standard of presentation before sending it for peer review.
-If the article is suitable for the Journal, Two Student Editors will carry an independent review of the manuscript based on standardized forms specifically designed to assess each type of article based on international guideliness for the preparation of manunscripts (i.e., STROBE, CONSORT, AGREE, etc.).
-The Associate Editor will review the Student Editors responses and send a response by email to the author with the required editions standarizing the responses and checking their accuracy.
+Then they will be assigned to a member of the Editorial Team (usually an Associate Editor).
+The Associate Editor with his team of Student Editors will assess the manuscript to determine whether it is within the scope of the Journal, the quality of the data presented, and the standard of presentation before sending it for peer-review.
+If the article is suitable for the Journal, Two Student Editors will carry out an independent review of the manuscript based on the Web of Science Academy review form.
+The Associate Editor will review the Student Editors' responses and send a response by email to the author with the required editions standardizing the responses and checking their accuracy.
 After this first step and receiving the response from the authors, the manuscript is sent to Peer-Reviewers.

-The author could suggest or be ask to suggest reviewers and they will be considered alongside other potential reviewers identified by their publication record or recommended by Editorial Board members.
-However, the final decision on the choice of reviewers rests with the Editorial Board without any obligation to contact any of the authors recommended peer reviewers.
+The author could suggest or be asked to suggest reviewers and they will be considered alongside other potential reviewers identified by their publication record or recommended by Editorial Board members.
+However, the final decision on the choice of reviewers rests with the Editorial Team without any obligation to contact any of the authors' recommended peer reviewers.

-The review process takes eight weeks on average and the decision is notified by email
+The review process takes twelve weeks on average and the decision is notified by email